Ayush141910/valorpredict/README.md

 The holdout result is intentionally reported as modest.
 Professional Valorant outcomes are noisy, rosters shift, and this model avoids cheating with post-match stats.

-## Resume Wording

-> Built an end-to-end Valorant esports analytics platform using VCT 2021-2026 match history, sequential feature engineering, model benchmarking, and an interactive Streamlit dashboard for pre-match map prediction and performance analysis.